iuliu-burtoiu/heroku_buildpack_for_kong/README.markdown

 ### Modification

-This buildpack normally downloads an archive of the pre-compiled Kong runtime, and so skips a very lengthy (~10-minute) build process.
-To skip that cache speed-up and compile it, set either [`KONG_GIT_URL` or `KONG_GIT_COMMITISH`](#user-content-environment-variables).
-To create a new archive, see [DEV notes](DEV.md#pre-compiled-runtime-archive).
+This buildpack caches the source files of its compilation artifacts in `vendor/` as compressed tar.gz files.

-This buildpack caches its compilation artifacts from the sources in `vendor/`.
-Changes to the sources in `vendor/` will be detected and the cache ignored.
+Changes to the sources in `vendor/` will be detected and cache will be ignored.

 If you need to trigger a full rebuild without changing the source, use the [Heroku Repo CLI plugin](https://github.com/heroku/heroku-repo) to purge the cache: